enterprisemodules/ora_profile/REFERENCE.md

 The directory that contains the oracle inventory.
 The default value is: `/oracle_base/oraInventory`
+To customize this consistently use the hiera key `ora_profile::database::ora_inventory_dir`.

 ##### `grid_base`

 Data type: `Stdlib::Absolutepath`

-The directory to use as grid base.
+The ORACLE_BASE for the Grid Infrastructure installation.
-The default value is: `/u01/app/grid/admin`
+The default is : `/u01/app/grid/admin`
+To customize this consistently use the hiera key `ora_profile::database::grid_base`.

 ##### `grid_home`